Warning: This post deals with some heavy stuff about rape. It might be hard to read for some of you.

 A few months ago, I found out that one of my best friends from my teenage years is a serial rapist.
 He will never be charged with these crimes.
 He will never go to jail.
 How many people he violated, I don’t know, but I know at least a few.
 But it’s not just his crime, it’s mine.
 It’s ours.

 Some background: It was the mid 90s.
 I was a very lonely teenager.
 I had no friends, except for a couple from the special school I went to for kids that’d been kicked out of regular school.
-One of them was a small, snarky little guy who I’ll call X. X didn’t have many friends either, and he was often bullied because he was small and didn’t know when to shut up.
+One of them was a small, snarky little guy who I’ll call X. X didn’t have many friends either, and he was often bullied because he was small and didn’t know when to shut up (I later found that there were other reasons, as I’ll talk about below).
 We stuck together, me because I had no one else, him, probably because I had low self-esteem and would be the butt of his jokes without complaint (I was also big enough that people wouldn’t bully him as much when I was there).

 We were not good kids.
 We drank, we smoked pot, we annoyed the hell out of adults at diners and the mall.
 I thought it was perfectly normal, and I was happy to be included in it.

 Sometimes we would drink and smoke with girls, and inevitably X would disappear into the woods with one.
 Usually it was little more than making out.
 I did the same sometimes.
 “As long as no one’s too drunk,” I figured, “it’s all good.
 And it’s just making out after all.”